hello community®

 Click the Subscribe button to receive the most current hello community® episode

-If you found this episode helpful, please share it with others so together we can build a world of connection.
+If you find this episode helpful, please share it with others so together we can build a world of connection.
+Thank you!

-PS If you’d like to get the most up to date episodes, please subscribe to this platform.
+If you’d like to get the most up to date bi-weekly episodes on creating connection and community, please subscribe to this podcast.

 00:00 Introduction to the Podcast